This section describes the following security requirements for Remedy Single Sign-On (Remedy SSO) application:

 Ensuring more secured and restricted access to the cookie

 domain attribute of the cookie determines which domains can access the cookie.
-In earlier versions, while installing the Remedy SSO server, by default, the value of the cookie was set to the parent domain.
-Because of this, the parent domain and its sub-domains could access the cookie, and if the cookie carried any sensitive data, then that data was accessible to all the less trusted or less secure applications hosted on these domains.
-From this release, you can now set the cookie domain value to the domain on which the Remedy SSO server is installed, and not restrict it to the parent domain.
+While installing the Remedy SSO server, by default, the value of the cookie is set to the parent domain.
+Because of this, the parent domain and its sub-domains can access the cookie, and if the cookie carries any sensitive data, then that data is accessible to all the less trusted or less secure applications hosted on these domains.
+You can set the cookie domain value to the domain on which the Remedy SSO server is installed, and not restrict it to the parent domain.
 This ensures that the cookie is not accessible to any less trusted applications.

-You can set this cookie domain value either during installation, or through the Remedy SSO Admin Console.
-For more information, see Configuring general settings for Remedy SSO server.
+You can set the cookie domain value either during installation, or after installation in the Remedy SSO Admin Console.
+For more information, see Configuring Remedy SSO server.